APPENDIX C: GLOSSARY OF TERMS

 This word is used to describe the rules or patterns which describe musical grammars.
 In this work it is used to describe the patterns in: chords, root progressions, voice leading or phrase structure.
 Hence: chord syntax, root progression syntax, voice leading syntax, phrase syntax.

 The cadence is an element of the syntactic structure and occurs after the dynamic harmony of the closing section.
 In tonal music, it is usually composed of chord V followed by chord I. These chords in turn can be further elaborated by appoggiatura chords or static harmony.
-See dominant prolongation and static coda see also cadence and Chapter 1.
+For less common alternative cadences see cadence, See also: dominant prolongation, static coda and Chapter 1.

-The structure that defines the common harmonic syntax for all tonal musical phrases.
-Made up of syntactic elements such as: static harmony and dynamic harmony and cadential chords V and I. See Chapter 1.
+The structure that defines the underlying harmonic syntax which is the basis of all tonal musical phrases.
+Made up of syntactic elements such as: static harmony and dynamic harmony and the syntactic cadence.
+See Chapter 1.

 Term used to denote the western system of music which is based on major and minor keys and a series of chords and notes related to a central tonic note which determines the key of a piece.